 Chili is an amazing dish for the simple fact that it varies widely based off region, background, and general preference.
 This opens up a world of flavor possibilities that we don’t always get with other dishes.
-This week I’m sharing a my ‘beefed-up’ Sirloin and Squash Chili.
-Pun: definitely intended.
+This week we’re sharing our ‘beefed-up’ Sirloin and Squash Chili.
+Pun definitely intended.

 Sirloin and Squash Chili

 Serves: 4-6 | Prep Time: about 5 minutes | Cook Time: about 45 minutes

 - 2 pounds sirloin steak, fat trimmed, sprinkled with salt and pepper, and cut into 1” chunks